MOCA to Require Proof of Vaccination

 Hours at 215 Centre Street

 Wednesday: Self-Guided and Guided Group Visits Only.
 Find reservation details for group visits here.

 Friday, Saturday, and Sunday: 11:00 AM – 6:00 PM

-Monday, Tuesday, & Holidays: The Museum is closed to the public on Monday and Tuesday, in addition to the special dates listed below:
+Monday, Tuesday, & Holidays: The Museum is closed to the public on Monday and Tuesday.

 FREE Admission: In celebration of receiving a generous donation from Mackenzie Scott, the Museum will offer free admission for all throughout the run of the Responses exhibition.
 No reservations needed for individual visits.